eclipse-edc/docs/developer/wip/for-contributors/control-plane/extension-model.md

 To achieve this, the [EDC Runtime Metamodel](https://github.com/eclipse-edc/Runtime-Metamodel) defines several annotations.
 These are not required for compilation, but they should be added to the appropriate classes and fields with proper attributes to enable good documentation.
+For detailed information please read [this chapter](../contributor-handbook.md#62-autodoc).

 Note that `@Provider`, `@Inject`, `@Provides` and `@Requires` are used by Autodoc to resolve the dependency graph for documentation, but they are also used by the runtime to resolve service dependencies.
 Read more about that